 Finally, to illustrate how we link these pre-processed signals to the hypotheses in our example paradigm, we extract baseline-corrected pupil size as our main dependent measure during the 2-second observation window for each cue.
 Concretely, we subtract each participant’s pre-stimulus baseline from the pupil time course, ensuring that any changes in pupil diameter can be attributed to differences in the cognitive processes occurring during the presentation of the circle and square cue stimuli.
 This final, cleaned, and baseline-corrected metric is then ready for statistical analyses aimed at testing our original prediction (i.e., that greater pupil size is expected in anticipation of a more interesting stimulus).
 Van Rij and colleagues (2019) offer a very useful illustration on how to best perform statistical analysis on pupillometric data.

-[add figure with pupil data at different pupillometryR preprocessing steps]